jpresutti/CDS/README.md

 # CDS
-#### This application is deliberately not using any external code dependencies and as such is not as efficient or flexibile as it might otherwise be.
+#### This application is deliberately not using any external PHP code dependencies and as such is not as efficient or flexible as it might otherwise be.

 Copy `config.ini.sample` to `config.ini` and update values before attempting to use this application